Simply-Love/Simply-Love-SM5/README.md

   * Display judgment behind arrows
   * Display error in ms under judgment
   * Configure font used for various theme elements
+  * BoogieStats integration - Every song has an online leaderboard!

 ## Features that are now in mainline Simply Love